jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="function" %}

-Functions allow you to do a lot of different things in **docassemble**.
-This section explains the standard **docassemble** functions.
-If you know how to write [Python] code, you can write your own functions and include them in your interview using a [`modules`] block.
+Functions allow you to do a lot of different things in DALang.
+This section explains the standard DALang functions.
+If you know how to write [Python] code, you can write your own functions and include them in your own DALang using a [`modules`] block.

-# <a name="howtouse"></a>How to use functions
+# <a name="howtouse"></a>How to use Functions

-To use the functions described in this section in your interviews, you need to include them from the [`docassemble.base.util`] module by writing the following somewhere in your interview:
+To use the functions described in this section in your DALang files, you need to include them from the [`docassemble.base.util`] module by writing the following somewhere in your DALang:

 {% highlight yaml %}
 ---